 What should I wear?

 People come to worship in everything from jeans and t-shirts to suits and ties.
 Wear what is comfortable for you and respectful to your neighbor.

 How big is your congregation?

 St. Timothy's is a small neighborhood congregation.
-We see around 30 people in worship on an average Sunday and 54 people actively participating in the life of our congregation.
+We see around 25 people in worship on an average Sunday.

 Copyright © 2023 St. Timothy's Lutheran Church - All Rights Reserved.